MarcusGrodem/KwaXolo-Impact/design/SPARRING.md

 - Where on the isiZulu↔English friction spectrum should the interface sit?
 Pure labels vs. forced English input vs. something in between?
 - Can mobile play a meaningful role given 24% current smartphone penetration — and how does that change as penetration hits ~87% by 2030?
 - Is mobile better suited for the teacher layer than the student layer right now?
+- 86% learning poverty means many students can't read simple text — how much of the solution needs to be icon/audio/visual-first rather than text-first?
+- How do you sustain the teacher layer long-term — what's the incentive for teachers to keep using and updating the system?
+- What happens to a student's progress when they switch schools or the PC breaks — is there any continuity mechanism?

 ---